georgebv/aiosalesforce/docs/documentation/introduction.md

     asyncio.run(main())
 ```

+!!! note "Note"

     Since `aiosalesforce` is an asynchronous library, you need to define your functions
     using `async def` and use the `await` keyword when calling asynchronous methods.
-In subsequent sections of this documentation we often omit the definition of the
+    In subsequent sections of this documentation the definition of the asynchronous
-asynchronous function and assume that everything is written inside one.
+    function is often ommited for brevity and it is assumed that everything
+    is written inside one.

-!!! warning "Warning"

-    Don't forget to use the `await` keyword when calling asynchronous methods.

 ## Recommended reading

-Before you start using `aiosalesforce`, you should familiarize yourself with the
+As you are using `aiosalesforce`, you should familiarize yourself with the
 Python's [`asyncio` library](https://docs.python.org/3/library/asyncio.html).

 Relevant Salesforce API documentation: